mk-fg/python-libraptorq/README.rst

 Can also be used from command-line via ``python2 -m libraptorq ...`` invocation (when installed as module), e.g. ``python2 -m libraptorq --help``.

-**Important**: with current 0.1.x libRaptorQ API, specifying unsuitable parameters for encoding, such as having symbol_size=16 and max_memory=200 for encoding 200K+ of data WILL result in **silently** producing encoded data that **cannot be decoded**.
+**Important**: With current 0.1.x libRaptorQ API, specifying unsuitable parameters for encoding, such as having symbol_size=16 and max_memory=200 for encoding 200K+ of data WILL result in **silently** producing encoded data that **cannot be decoded**.